Identify your skin type

 Match your skin to the colour that best resembles your own.

-Type 1: Always burns easily, never tans, extremely sun sensitive
+Type 1: Always burns easily, extremely sun sensitive

-Type 2: Always burns easily, tans minimally, very sun sensitive
+Type 2: Always burns easily, very sun sensitive

 Skin types 1 and 2 are at greatest risk of developing skin cancer, so make sure to be vigilant about protecting your skin.
 For these skin types, UV damage may occur even when UV levels are below 3.
 Check your skin regularly, be aware of any changes and see a doctor if you notice anything.

-Even though skin types 3–5 can tan, this is your skin’s way of signalling UV damage which can lead to skin cancer.
-Remember that a tan is not a healthy glow.
+Skin types 3–5 can become darker with sun exposure.
+This is your skin’s way of signalling UV damage which can lead to skin cancer.
 Always protect your skin from the sun whenever the UV index is 3 and above.

-Type 5: Rarely burns, tans well, skin not sensitive to sun
+Type 5: Rarely burns, skin not sensitive to sun

 Type 6: Never burns, deeply pigmented, skin not sensitive to sun